Mapscape/fastcgipp/README.md

 **April 10, 2016** - Fastcgi++ is going through a dramatic rewrite now and the master branch does not work at all.
 If you're here hoping for a functional version scroll down to the releases section.
-If you'd like do read a bit more about the rewrite and fastcgi++ in general, check out "[Ten years of fastcgi++][1]".
+If you'd like to read a bit more about the rewrite and fastcgi++ in general, check out "[Ten years of fastcgi++][1]".